Brobin/data-modeling/readme.md

 Below are the timing results of running the queries on each type of table.
 The values are approximate and were gathered from and average of three tests each.

+> NOTE: These results are as they were observed on my laptop, running Xubuntu 14.10 with a solid state drive.
+Results when running the program on other machines may vary, but only by a constant factor.
+The time complexity decrease from O(n) to O(log(n)) when using B+ trees will still be evident.

 | Query | flat files | B+ tree 10 | B+ tree 200 |
 |---|---|---|---|
 | 1 | 0.02912 s | 0.0009241 s | 0.0011749 s |